azevedev/Linkedin-DarkTheme/README.md

 # ColorFull-ChromeExtension
-A chrome extension to controll colors on the browser in order to help colorblind folks or just stylize your browser.
+A chrome extension to controll colors on the browser trying to create a dark theme everywhere.